 Listen to all Public Diplocast episodes here.

 After each CPD event, we want to keep the conversation going.
-While we still publish full-length event videos, such as this one below from our recent partnership with Pew Research Center on the future of soft power, we also invest in short, shareable clips to ensure wider dissemination of the kind of thought leadership we are proud to get behind.
+While we still publish full-length event videos, we now also invest in short, shareable exclusive clips to ensure wider dissemination.
+Below is one from our recent partnership with Pew Research Center on the future of soft power.

 (Video by Félicia Tapia.)

 Technically video, we feel this deserves a category of its own.
 Through advanced software training across CPD's editorial team, we're developing the tools to reach wider audiences through animated digital storytelling with a personal touch.
 Take a moment to watch this brief overview of CPD Professional Training, narrated by Stacy Ingber, CPD Assistant Director of Programming & Events.

 Spearheaded by CPD Producer & Social Media Manager Kerry Velez (MPD '19), the @PublicDiplomacy account features a range of content, from long-form excerpts of our scholarly paper series CPD Perspectives, Instagram stories from CPD's global travels, Q&As and much more.
 Our followers can visit our Instagram's link in bio page to read more in-depth about any posts featured.

 ("PD Definitions" series designed and curated by Nikki Burnett.)

 So far we've shared 200+ posts with our steadily growing Instagram community, and we hope you'll join!